mrquincle/mrquincle.github.io/source/_posts/2015-08-08-legendre-transform.markdown

 ---

-The [Legendre Transform](https://en.wikipedia.org/wiki/Legendre_transformation) describes a function - in the normal Legendre case, a convex function - as a function of its [supporting hyperplanes](https://en.wikipedia.org/wiki/Supporting_hyperplane).
+The [Legendre Transform](https://en.wikipedia.org/wiki/Legendre_transformation) describes a function - in the normal Legendre case, a convex function (but for the generalized case, see [[1]]) - as a function of its [supporting hyperplanes](https://en.wikipedia.org/wiki/Supporting_hyperplane).
 In the case of a 2D function these are supporting lines.
 The supporting lines are the lines that just touch the function.
 These lines do not intersect the function anywhere else if the function is convex.

-The line we will want to get the Legendre transform of, is the following:
+In the following example, we will get get the Legendre transform of the function:

 $$f(x)=c x^2$$